Call us 0333 370 4333

 Fraud arises from deliberate dishonest conduct which HMRC will seek to punish, particularly where a personal benefit is obtained by one or more company officers.

-When will HMRC issue a PLN for VAT penalties?
+When will HMRC issue a Personal liability Notice for VAT penalties?

 Company officers may be made personally liable for VAT penalties where HMRC believes there has been deliberate wrongdoing attributable to the company officer(s) in question.